mattmueller/foursquare2/Readme.md

 And another features like:

-  * search user by tip,

-  * "venue_tips" add option to search venue by tip, where filter venues who have some term, like pizza
+  * "venue_tips" add option to search tips from a venue who have some term, like pizza

-  * filter tip from a user
+  * "search_venues_by_tip" Search for venues by tip

+  * "search_users_by_tip", search users by tip,

+  * "user_tips_by_text" Search all tips with some term for a given user.

 ## Installation